ssbc/packet-stream/README.md

 Shouldn't tcp be implemented on top of packets?

 Any useful node api needs streams, but also needs callbacks and maybe events too.

-So therefore packet stream provides messages as the fundemantal building block, and provideds request/response (async+callback) and streams (a sequence of messages) as well.
+So therefore `packet-stream` provides messages as the fundamental building block, and implements request/response (async+callback) and streams (a sequence of messages) on top of messages.

 Hopefully, this makes creating remote access to node apis easy and natural!

 *WORK IN PROGRESS*

-## example
+## Example

 ``` js
 var packets = require('packet-stream')